sunset513/ncu-fresh-map-draft/README.md

 After you intall RPG maker, use RPG Maker to open the file "Game.rpgproject", then you can start editting.

-The file of cmapus map is "map002".
+The file of campus map is "map002".